rust-lang/book/src/ch17-01-tasks.md

 *did* mark it as an `async fn`.
-In Rust, `async fn` is equivalent to writing a function which returns a *future* of the return type, using the `impl Trait` syntax we discussed back in the [“Traits as Parameters”][impl-trait] section in Chapter 10.
+In Rust, `async fn` is equivalent to writing a function which returns a *future* of the return type, using the `impl Trait` syntax we discussed back in the [“Traits as Parameters”][impl-trait] section in Chapter 10, and an `async` block compiles to an anonymous struct which implements the `Future` trait.

 So these two are roughly equivalent:

 ```rust
 async fn hello_async()  {